The Need for Structure in Quantum Speedups: Abstract

 Is there a general theorem that tells us when we can hope for exponential speedups from quantum algorithms, and when we cannot? \ In this paper, we make two advances toward such a theorem, in the black-box model where most quantum algorithms operate.

-First, we show that for \textit{any} problem that is invariant under permuting inputs and outputs (like the collision or the element distinctness problems), the quantum query complexity is at least the $9^{th}$ root of the classical randomized query complexity. \ This resolves a conjecture of Watrous from 2002.
+First, we show that for any problem that is invariant under permuting inputs and outputs and that has sufficiently many outputs (like the collision and element distinctness problems), the quantum query complexity is at least the $7^{th}$ root of the classical randomized query complexity. \ (An earlier version of this paper gave the $9^{th}$\ root.) \ This resolves a conjecture of Watrous from 2002.